Blog

 Merchant Center Feed Automation for Large Catalogs

-A practical guide to Merchant Center feed automation for large catalogs, showing how teams can use AI Shopping Feeds to organize feeds, automate repetitive work, and keep publication workflows controlled at scale.
+Practical guide to Merchant Center feed automation for large catalogs: organize feeds, automate repetitive work, and keep publication workflows controlled.

 Merchant Center feed automation gets harder as the catalog gets larger, not because automation stops being useful, but because weak process design becomes more expensive.
 At small scale, a few manual fixes can hide a broken operating model.
 At large scale, the same model produces thousands of recurring problems, slower review cycles, and more painful publication failures.